Fatimid conquest of Egypt: Pacification of the provinces and the Qarmatian invasion

 As early as November/December 969, Jawhar sent troops under a former Ikhshidid commander, Ali ibn Muhammad al-Khazin, to combat brigandage in Upper Egypt.
+At some point thereafter, Jawhar also sent the da'i Ibn Salim al-Aswani as an envoy to the Christian kingdoms of Nubia, to renew the treaty regulating trade and tribute (baqt) and to demand—without success—the conversion of the Nubian kings to Islam.
+Al-Aswani's mission is mostly notable for his description of Nubia, and of the sources of the Nile, being the first Arab traveller to reach that far south.
 In the Delta, the situation was more volatile.
 The marshy terrain and the complex social and religious divisions in the local population were unfamiliar to his Kutama, so that Jawhar initially entrusted former Ikhshidid officers with operations as well.
 Muzahim ibn Ra'iq, who with his men had submitted to the Fatimids, was appointed governor of Farama, and the former Ikhshidid commander Tibr was sent against Tinnis, where a revolt against heavy taxation had broken out.
 Soon, however, Tibr joined the rebels and became their leader, encouraging the locals to refuse payment of their taxes.
 After generous blandishments failed to make him return to the fold, Jawhar sent another army against Tinnis.
 Tibr fled to Syria, but was captured and executed by the Fatimids.